Barbara Fried

 Barbara Helen Fried (/friːd/; born 1951) is an American lawyer and professor emerita at Stanford Law School.
-She is the mother of FTX and Alameda Research co-founder Sam Bankman-Fried, convicted on seven counts of criminal fraud as CEO of the now-defunct and bankrupt cryptocurrency exchange, alongside other company insiders.
+Fried and Joseph Bankman are the parents of FTX and Alameda Research co-founder Sam Bankman-Fried, convicted on seven counts of criminal fraud as CEO of the now-defunct and bankrupt cryptocurrency exchange, alongside other company insiders.

 Education

 She graduated from Harvard College with a B.A. degree magna cum laude in English and American literature in 1977 and an M.A. degree in literature in 1980, as well as a J.D. degree magna cum laude in 1983 from Harvard Law School.
 Fried served from 1983 to 1984 as a judicial law clerk for Judge J. Edward Lumbard of the United States Court of Appeals for the Second Circuit.

 Career

 Fried joined the Stanford Law School Faculty as a tenure-track professor in 1987 after working as an associate attorney at the law firm Paul, Weiss, Rifkind, Wharton & Garrison from 1984 to 1987.
 She has investigated such topics as contractualism, libertarianism, and utilitarianism, and is considered an expert on legal ethics.
 Fried has written about effective altruism and moral philosopher Peter Singer.
 She has offered critiques on philosopher Robert Nozick's theory of property and psychologist John Money's work on "fetally androgenized girls."
 Her academic work centers on a branch of ethics known as consequentialism, the view that whether an action is right or wrong is determined by its consequences.

 Fried is an affiliate of the Stanford Center on Poverty & Inequality.

 Fried retired from teaching in late 2022, which she said was a "long-planned" decision.